FIT College – Student Handbook

 - On completion of the RPL, gap training fees will be calculated for the remaining competencies ($250 each) PLUS the RPL fee before full enrolment can occur.

-It is a requirement that a student enrolled in a face to face class attends a minimum of 80% of ALL required classes, lectures and additional course workshops (if applicable).
+It is a requirement that a student enrolled in a face to face class attends a minimum of 80% of ALL classes.
 All course dates; days and timeframes will be issued to the student prior to the course commencement date as well as reiterated in the student induction process.
-Online students are not required to attend face-to-face lectures, however attendance at workshops will be required as part of the online study.
+Online students are not required to attend face-to-face lectures, however attendance at student support sessions is optional as part of the online study.

 Plagiarism is the act of misrepresenting as one’s own original work the ideas, interpretations, words or creative works of another.
 These include published and unpublished documents, designs, music, sounds, images, photographs, computer codes and ideas gained through working in a group.
 These ideas, interpretations, words or works may be found in print and/or electronic media.
 In a study environment, cheating means to act dishonestly in any way so that the assessor of the work accepts what you present as genuinely representing your understanding of, and ability in, the subject concerned.